aya02200220/portfolio/README.md

 # Aya Ishimura's Portfolio

-Welcome to the repository for Aya Ishimura's professional portfolio.
+Welcome to the repository for Aya's professional portfolio.
 This project showcases my skills, projects, and experiences as a developer.

 ## Features